ncbi/elastic-blast-docs/docs/source/overview.rst

 * ElasticBLAST starts instances for you, provisions them with BLAST software and loads the BLAST database you requested.

 * ElasticBLAST runs your batches on the instances, queuing up the work with cloud native scheduling software (Kubernetes on GCP and AWSBatch on AWS).
-When the searches are done, the results are gzipped and stored in the cloud bucket you have specified.
-The results are stored as one file per batch, so you'll have your results in multiple files even if you started with one very large FASTA file.
+When the searches are done, the results are gzipped and stored in your cloud bucket.
+The results are stored one file per batch, so you'll have your results in multiple files even if you started with one very large FASTA file.

 * You shut down ElasticBLAST after the search is done, deleting the resources.